LedgerSync/ledger_sync/README.md

 ./release.sh major # to bump X in X.1.1
 ```

+# Site

+The site is viewable at: [ledgersync.github.io](https://ledgersync.github.io).

+Our marketing and documentation exist in the `/site` directory using [Hugo](https://gohugo.io/).
+To get started, you will need to install hugo:

+`brew install hugo`

+Once installed, you can deploy changes by running `./site/deploy.sh "COMMIT MESSAGE"`.
+The site public is generated and pushed to [the dedicated site repository](https://github.com/LedgerSync/ledgersync.github.io).
+Once deployed, the changes will be immediately reflected.

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LedgerSync/ledger_sync.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.